gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 Day two operations for shoot clusters are related to:

-* The Kubernetes version of the control planes and the worker nodes and
+* The Kubernetes version of the control plane and the worker nodes
 * the operating system version of the worker nodes

 {{% notice note %}}